Business groups in Washington ask Inslee not to roll some counties to Phase 2

 Inslee has said he will announce Monday if any counties will move backward because of rising COVID-19 cases.
 Currently, all counties in the state are in Phase 3.

-Moving some counties back to Phase 2 would punish struggling businesses while doing little to stop the spread of COVID, the business groups said in a letter sent Friday night to Inslee.
+Moving some counties back to Phase 2 would punish struggling businesses while doing little to stop the spread of COVID-19, the business groups said in a letter sent Friday night to Inslee.

 The letter was signed by groups including the Association of Washington Business, the Washington Hospitality Association and numerous chambers of commerce across the state.